Vagamohe/Parking-management/README.md

 # Parking-management
-a projectt that manage enter and exit of the cars in parking
+a project that manage enter and exit of the cars in parking